stacks-network/docs/docs/nodes-and-miners/miner-testnet.md

 Make sure you've followed the [Run a node](run-a-node) procedure.
 Once completed it's only a few more steps to run a proof-of-burn miner on the testnet.

+Alternatively, there is also a [full mining walkthrough here](https://github.com/stacksfoundation/miner-docs/tree/testnet) with scripts to get a miner up and running.

 If you want to learn more about the technical details of mining, please review the [mining guide](../stacks-academy/mining).

 ## Running bitcoind locally